pcwadolphson/Learning_SQL/README.md

 # Learning_SQL
 The examples and exercises from Learning SQL by Alan Beaulieu.

 The Sakila database was used for all SQL queries and exercises in the book.
+It's available from https://dev.mysql.com/doc/sakila/en/

 # Status of examples and exercises for each Chapter